GLOBAL MARKETS-Shares, sterling gain as Scotland poll eases nerves

 By Sudip Kar-Gupta

-LONDON, Sept 11 (Reuters) - European shares edged up and sterling rose from multi-month lows on Thursday after a poll showing most Scots intend to vote against independence next week alleviated concerns over the United Kingdom’s future.
+LONDON, Sept 11 (Reuters) - European shares edged up and sterling rose from multi-month lows on Thursday after a poll showing most Scots intend to vote against independence next week took the edge off concerns over the United Kingdom’s future.

-The pan-European FTSEurofirst 300 index rose 0.1 percent, with UK financial stocks with strong business ties to Scotland - such as insurer Standard Life and Royal Bank of Scotland - outperforming.

 The poll on behalf of the Daily Record newspaper showed 47 percent intending to vote “Yes” to independence and 53 percent against.
 Other recent surveys had put the rival campaigns neck-and-neck.